PadScratchJohns/TelephonyStack-Salt/README.md

 Terraform sets the hostname of the boxes and a python script parses the hostname and sets the grains on each box.
 This is how the automation kows which box requires which software.

+# Data split
+Grains - the VM's own data. (private ip, mac address, hostname, etc) Mine - other VM's grain data (same as above)
+Pillar - data that the VM's would not naturally know. (fqdn, external services, etc)

 #